franciscop/drive-db/README.md

     // Update the local data (async)
     drive.updateCache();

-Also perform `find()` queries like mongoDB's [comparison query operators](http://docs.mongodb.org/manual/reference/operator/query-comparison/).
+Then you can perform `find()` queries like mongoDB's [comparison query operators](http://docs.mongodb.org/manual/reference/operator/query-comparison/).
 They are compatible:

     var drive = require("drive-db").load();